ameli/imate/docs/InterpolateTraceOfInverse.rst

 Usage
 =====

-In the code below, we create an object of the class :mod:`InterpolateTraceOfInverse <TraceInv.InterpolateTraceOfInverse>`, and then interpolate at an inquiry point :math:`t`.
+In the code below, we create an object of the class :mod:`InterpolateTraceOfInverse <imate.InterpolateTraceOfInverse>`, and then interpolate at an inquiry point :math:`t`.

 .. code-block:: python
    :emphasize-lines: 11,15

-   >>> from TraceInv import GenerateMatrix
+   >>> from imate import GenerateMatrix
-   >>> from TraceInv import InterpolateTraceOfInverse
+   >>> from imate import InterpolateTraceOfInverse

    >>> # Generate a symmetric positive-definite matrix of the shape (20**2,20**2)
    >>> A = GenerateMatrix(NumPoints=20)